-The goal of this exercise is to learn how to understand the contents of a job log file, which is where HTCondor describes the steps taken to run your job.
-When things go wrong with your job, the log is the best place to look for first pointers (in addition to the .err file).
+The goal of this exercise is to learn how to understand the contents of a job's log file, which is essentially a "history" of the steps HTCondor took to run your job.
+If you suspect something has gone wrong with your job, the log is the a great place to start looking for indications of whether things might have gone wrong (in addition to the .err file).

-This exercise is short, but you'll want to at least read over it before moving on (and come back later, if you can't run through it now).
+This exercise is short, but you'll want to at least read over it before moving on.

 Reading a Log File¶

 For this exercise, we can examine a log file for any previous job that you have run.
 The example output below is based on the